dmlc/xgboost/doc/jvm/xgboost4j_spark_tutorial.rst

     spark.read.format("libsvm").load("trainingset_libsvm")

   Spark assumes that the dataset is using 1-based indexing (feature indices staring with 1).
-However, when you do prediction with other bindings of XGBoost (e.g. Python API of XGBoost), XGBoost assumes that the dataset is using 0-based indexing (feature indices starting with 0).
+However, when you do prediction with other bindings of XGBoost (e.g. Python API of XGBoost), XGBoost assumes that the dataset is using 0-based indexing (feature indices starting with 0) by default.
 It creates a pitfall for the users who train model with Spark but predict with the dataset in the same format in other bindings of XGBoost.
-The solution is to transform the dataset to 0-based indexing before you predict with, for example, Python API.
+The solution is to transform the dataset to 0-based indexing before you predict with, for example, Python API, or you load "?indexing_mode=1" in your file path when loading with , e.g. **xgb.DMatrix(test.libsvm?indexing_mode=1)**.

 *******************************************
 Building a ML Pipeline with XGBoost4J-Spark